Electronic Stock Certificates or Uncertificated Shares?

 Certificated Shares Vs. Uncertificated Shares

 Shares for companies can exist in either certificated or uncertificated shares.
 Certificated shares are the stocks that are represented through paper stock certificates that prove shareholders have ownership of a company.
-Uncertificated shares are tracked and represented through a company's books or electronically on a spreadsheet.
+Uncertificated shares are tracked and represented through a company"s books or electronically on a spreadsheet.

 While paper stock certificates that are certificated shares may seem like a more official representation of ownership in a startup, more companies use electronic stock certificates or uncertificated shares.
 Legally, uncertificated shares represent ownership in a company and are recognized across the globe.